cuonggt/gapi/readme.md

 ## Install

-To get started with Gapi, use Composer to add the package to your project's dependencies:

-    composer require gtk/gapi

-Next, register the `Gtk\Gapi\GapiServiceProvider` in your `config/app.php` file:
+Install via composer - edit your `composer.json` to require the package.

+    "require": {
+        "gtk/gapi": "dev-master"
+    }

+Then run `composer update` in your terminal to pull it in.

+Once this has finished, you will need to add the service provider to the providers array in your `config/app.php` file as follows:

     'providers' => [
         // Other service providers...